anttihirvonen/moonlander/README.md

 Edit variables `sketchbook.location` and `classpath.local.location` in `resources/build.properties`.
 By default, the build process only works on Mac – for other platforms, you must edit the mentioned variables for build to succeed (this is clumsy and should be replaced with better solution later on, but suffices for now).

-Build with `ant -f resources/build.xml`.
-Build process automatically also installs the library into `Processing/libraries`, so it will be immediately usable in Processing.
+Build the library with `ant -f resources/build.xml` – the build process also automatically installs the library into Processing's library folder, so it will be immediately usable.
 Try the example below!

 ## Usage